Economy of Hungary: Fiscal policy

 In Hungary, state revenue makes up 44% and expenditure makes up 45% of the GDP which is relatively high compared to other EU members.
 This can be traced back to historical reasons such as socialist economic tradition as well as cultural characteristics that endorse paternalist behaviour on the state's part, meaning that people have a habitual reflex that make them call for state subsidies.
 Some economists dispute this point, claiming that expenditure ran up to today's critical amount from 2001, during two left-wing government cycles.

 Along with joining the EU the country undertook the task of joining the Eurozone as well.
 Therefore, the Maastricht criteria which forms the condition of joining the Eurozone acts as an authoritative guideline to Hungarian fiscal politics.
 Although there has been remarkable progress, recent years' statistics still point at significant discrepancies between the criteria and fiscal indices.
 The target date for adapting the Euro has not been fixed, either.

 General government deficit has shown a drastic decline to −3.4% (2008) from −9.2% (2006).
 According to an MNB forecast however, until 2011, the deficit will by a small margin fall short of the 3.0% criterion.

 Another criterion that is found lacking is the ratio of gross government debt to GDP which, since 2005, exceeds the allowed 60%.
 According to an ESA95 figure, in 2008 the ratio increased from 65.67% to 72.61%, which primarily results from the requisition of an IMF-arranged financial assistance package.

 Hungary's balance of payments on its current account has been negative since 1995, around 6–8% in the 2000s reaching a negative peak 8.5% in 2008.
-Still, current account deficit will expectedly decrease in the following period, as imports will diminish compared to exports as an effect of the financial crisis.